Shubham9088/openCartUIAutomation/README.md

 **Key features include:**

-* Parallel test execution using Selenium Grid
+* Parallel test execution using Selenium Grid.
-* Logging with Log4j, including saving logs to file
+* Logging with Log4j, including saving logs to file.
-* Custom TestNG Listeners for retrying failed tests and capturing screenshots on failures
+* TestNG Listeners for retrying failed tests and capturing screenshots on failures.
-* Integration with Allure and ExtentReports for detailed reporting
+* Integration with Allure and ExtentReports for detailed reporting.

 ## **Tech Stack**